 The Cary teenager graduated this spring with a 4.0 GPA in just six semesters, plus a handful of classes in multiple summer sessions.
-After his birthday, in the hectic days of final exams, commencement exercises and a graduation trip to see family in southern India, Madhavan just didn’t have time to take the driver’s test or to stand in line for the paperwork at the Department of Motor Vehicles.
+After his birthday, he focused on final exams, commencement exercises and a graduation trip to see family in southern India.
+He put off a visit to the Department of Motor Vehicles for his driver’s test.

 That rite of passage — skipped by three-quarters of all Generation Z’ers like Madhavan — is about the only test he hasn’t aced in his quick march into adulthood.

 “I’ve always had a passion for learning and I’ve always loved to explore new things,” Madhavan says.
 “Ever since I was a child, I was really curious and I liked to learn.”

 He began reading at the age of 2 and was proficient in mathematical functions such as computing averages, medians and modes, as well as advanced multiplication before kindergarten.
 He outpaced other students in his classes in Wake County Public Schools and spent a brief time in his preteen years preparing for undergraduate classes while being homeschooled.

 By the time he was 13, he was ready to enroll in the College of Sciences, not long after his older sister, Aishwarya, began her coursework in the Poole College of Management’s business administration program.
 Aishwarya often dropped Madhusudan off near SAS Hall for his classes during his first semester — until the global COVID-19 pandemic shut down in-person classes for most students for about 18 months.

 Madhavan completed his degree roughly three weeks after his 16th birthday.